Peer-to-peer loans : the most popular form of crowdlending

 In this article, we will compare most of these platforms in detail.

-Advantages of individual loans over real-estate and business loans
+Advantages of consumer loans over real-estate, business and agricultural loans

 Drawbacks of these investments

-The returns for individual loans are usually lower than what you’d get for more speculative real-estate or business investments.
+The interest rates for individual loans are usually lower than what you’d get for more speculative real-estate or business investments.

 We’ll compare the following platforms :

-Omaraha has by far the worst interface you may ever come across when investing in loans.
-In addition, the loans supply has greatly decreased in 2018, making it hard to increase large sums.
+Omaraha has by far the worst interface you’ll ever come across when investing in loans.
+In addition, the loans supply has greatly decreased, making it hard to increase large sums.
 So you may wonder, why bother ?
-The reason is simply the unrivaled performance of the platform; the combination of a partial buyback guarantee and very high interest rates have boosted my XIRR to levels close to 20% !
+The reason is simply the unrivaled performance of the platform; the combination of a partial buyback guarantee and very high interest rates has boosted my XIRR to levels close to 20% !

 Different criteria will be used to compare these marketplaces.